Lrizika/simpleschema/future_changes.md

 	- Terminology?
 	- Fails the validation if a key matches but the value does not
 - Improve testing, documentation, and examples for regex constraints
+- Add DictSchema class
+	- Add matching method options to ObjectSchema and DictSchema
+		- Fail if no matches (default)
+		- Fail if any key matches without a value match
+- Add constraint and item to exceptions
+	- Remove custom messages, add relevant stuff to __repr__
+- Change return on validateSchema to (result, list_of_exceptions)
+	- Continue on failure by default

 Bugs to fix:
 - None currently known!